 No need for extra jackets either as they provide outdoor heaters and fire pits and I quote “advanced underfloor heating”.
 Toasty.
-Those fire pits also crop up in a few of the more creative wedding portraits.

 It has space for your whole extended family and all their friends too with the capacity for 200 ceremony guests, and if that’s not enough you can invite a wallet closing 100 more to your reception.

 Club quality acoustics come as standard.
 Tithe barn is fitted with its own PA for your wedding speeches and drunk mates accapellas and the best bit (for me) a tinnitus inviting Funktion one sound system.